lnttran/C-Course/Binary Tree/README.md

 ## Binary Tree
-**Concept:** A binar tree is a nonlinear linked list structur i which each node may point to two other nodes, and every node but th root nodes has a single preprocessor.
+**Concept:** A binar tree is a nonlinear linked list structure in which each node may point to two other nodes, and every node but the root nodes has a single preprocessor.
 Binary trees expedite the proces of searching large sets of data.

 **Root node:** The first node i the list.
 **Children/ child node:** the root node has pointers to two other nodes, which is called child nodes.